 PWS MWS Joint Venture: In October 2014, PWS and Medical Waste Services, LLC (“MWS”) formed a contractual joint venture to exploit the PWS medical waste destruction technology.
 In 2015, MWS licensed and installed a CoronaLux™ unit at an MWS facility, and subsequently received a limited permit to operate from the South Coast Air Quality Management District (“SCAQMD”) and the California Department of Public Health.
 In November 2017, PWS received final air quality permit approval from SCAQMD allowing for full operations of the CoronaLux™ unit at the MWS facility.

-Paragon Southwest Joint Venture: In December 2017, PWS and GulfWest Waste Solutions, LLC ("GWWS") formed Paragon Southwest Medical Waste, LLC (“PSMW”) to exploit the PWS medical waste destruction technology.
-PSMW will have an exclusive license to the CoronaLux™ technology in a six-state area of the Southern United States.
-In addition to the equity position, PWS will be the operating partner for the business and sell a number of additional systems to the joint venture over the next five years.
-In 2017, PSMW purchased and installed three CoronaLux™ units at an PSMW facility.
-Operations in the form of medical waste destruction began in the first quarter of 2018.
+Paragon Southwest Joint Venture: In December 2017, PWS and GulfWest Waste Solutions, LLC (“GWWS”) formed Paragon Southwest Medical Waste, LLC (“PSMW”) to exploit the PWS medical waste destruction technology.
+PSMW has an exclusive license to the CoronaLux™ technology in a six-state area of the Southern United States.
+In addition to the equity position, PWS is the operating partner for the business and will sell a number of additional systems to the joint venture over the next five years.
+In 2017, PSMW purchased and installed three CoronaLux™ units at a PSMW facility.

 The Company currently has identified three segments as follows: